-Lithography refers to the semiconductor technology used to manufacture an integrated circuit and is reported in nanometer (nm), indicative of the size of features built on the semiconductor.
+Lithography refers to the semiconductor technology used to manufacture an integrated circuit and is reported in nanometer (nm), indicating the features built on the semiconductor.

 Don’t get confused between the RAM and processor cache memory.
-However, the working principle of both is almost the same.
-Processor cache memory comes integrated with the processor and it is about 10-100 times faster than RAM.
+However, the working principle of both are almost the same.
+Processor cache memory comes integrated with the processor, and it is about 10-100 times faster than RAM.